Hitonoriol/Methan0l/README.md

 * Allocate the whole heap fully (capacity is determined by the `--max-mem` value) on interpreter launch:
   `--allocate-fully`

 * Disable the heap limit.
-Effectively just stops the interpreter from throwing an exception on allocating more than max heap capacity:
+Stops the interpreter from throwing an exception on allocating more than max heap capacity:
   `--no-heap-limit`

 * Disable monotonic buffer upstream for heap allocations (for testing purposes, may get removed):